geminiplanetimager/gpi_pipeline/documentation/installation/relnotes.rst

   * Improved handling of missing keywords and associated logging.
 (Ingraham)
   * Added 2MASS filter corrections to photometric calibration and flux calculation.
 (Ingraham)
   * Bug fixes and improvements in spectral extraction primitive.
 (Ingraham)
   * Updated the 2d wavelength solution primitive to accept a user defined reference wavecal file.
+Improved efficiency of 2D wavelength solution code.
 (Wolff)
   * Added star color magnitude correction to photometric calibration.
 (Ingraham)
-  * Improved efficiency of 2D wavelength solution.
-(Wolff)
   * Bug fixes in thermal background subtraction for K band.
 (Ingraham)
-  * Numerous bug fixes in all polarization mode primitives.
+  * Numerous bug fixes in polarization mode primitives.
 (Millar-Blanchaer)
   * Updates to LOCI ADI.
 (Ingraham, Marois)
   * Updated the quick wavelength solution primitive to accept estimated offsets in both the x and y directions and to shift the lenslet boxes via cross correlation to account for large flexure shifts.
 (Wolff)
-  * Added wavecal quality check to wavecal recipe.
-(Perrin)
-  * Added the Quality Check Wavelength Calibration primitive to the 2D wavelength solution recipe.
-(Wolff)
+  * Added the Quality Check Wavelength Calibration primitive to the 2D wavelength solution and wuick wavelength solution recipes.
+(Wolff, Perrin)

 * Pipeline infrastructure: